-Now, Facebook has removed the ban and made few changes in the policy.
-It has opened the doors to allow ads promoting cryptocurrency and related products, reversing a decision that been made in January to prohibit such ads.
+New Update:Now, Facebook has removed the ban and made a few changes in the policy.
+It has opened the doors to allow ads promoting cryptocurrency and related products, reversing a decision that was made in January to prohibit such ads.
 Though Facebook has revised its policy only for those advertisers who have been pre-approved by Facebook to run the Ads.
-Currently, the changes have only made for the promotion of cryptocurrency only, ads for binary options and initial coin offerings are still banned.
+Currently, the changes have only been made for the promotion of cryptocurrency only, ads for binary options and initial coin offerings are still banned.
 Other advertisers who want to run ads for cryptocurrency need to submit an application to Facebook, to access the eligibility.
 Important: The advertisers need to submit the following; including any licenses they have obtained, whether they are traded on a public stock exchange, and other relevant public backgrounds on their business, confirmed by Facebook’s product management director, Rob Leathern, on the Facebook business blog.
-Facebook has been working on lately to revise and improve advertising policies in order to ensure that ads are safe.
-And, its safe to allow advertisers promoting cryptocurrency as long as they are vetted via Facebook’s application process.
-Also, Facebook is ready to accept the suggestion and further changes required to improve their policies.
-They will listen to the feedback to get an overview of how this policy works and continue to revise the policies to provide the better user experience overall.
+Facebook has been working lately to revise and improve advertising policies in order to ensure that ads are safe.
+And, it’s safe to allow advertisers to promote cryptocurrency as long as they are vetted via Facebook’s application process.
+Also, Facebook is ready to accept the suggestion and further changes required to improve its policies.
+They will listen to the feedback to get an overview of how this policy works and continue to revise the policies to provide a better user experience overall.

 More Facebook Updates:

-It has also updated its political and issue-based ad policies where any advertisers paying for political or issue-based ads need to be verified by the platform.
+- It has also updated its political and issue-based ad policies where any advertisers paying for political or issue-based ads need to be verified by the platform.

-The users can choose the advertisers whose ads they want to view in their News Feed and why they are seeing those ads.
-After accepting the new update, they can even manage the visibility of ads or advertisers under the Facebook Settings.
+- The users can choose the advertisers whose ads they want to view in their News Feed and why they are seeing those ads.
+After accepting the new update, they can even manage the visibility of ads or advertisers under Facebook Settings.